TimoGuy/DemoEngine/TestGUI/ideapad.md

-- [ ] Clouds using signed distance fields
+- [x] Clouds using signed distance fields
-  - [ ] The clouds system steps thru the volume at a logarithmic rate, however, this doesn't help performance bc of the non-constant stepping as well as the kinda weird system of
+  - [x] The clouds system steps thru the volume at a logarithmic rate, however, this doesn't help performance bc of the non-constant stepping as well as the kinda weird system of
-  - [ ] Results (NOTE: these are while recroding on obs):
+  - [x] Results (NOTE: these are while recroding on obs):
     - BEFORE: 160fps (6.2~ms per frame)
     - AFTER: 40-160fps (very bad.
 If looking at the horizon, very bad)
-    - [ ] I want you to try: going back to the accumulation of transmittance algorithm and see how that looks.
+    - [x] I want you to try: going back to the accumulation of transmittance algorithm and see how that looks.
       - It may be that I gotta do this and apply this to all opaque objects and just do the transparent objects as their own post-processing effect.
+      - Okay, it's not great.
+I got 140fps or so.
+Go back to the before.
+That way's the best.

 - [ ] The idea is to get a similar performance metric to a AAA game in 1080p and 4k.